-Anemia: Causes, Symptoms & Support Strategies
+Anemia: Causes, Symptoms and Support Strategies

 Globally, anemia impacts 1.62 billion people or 24.8% of the population.
 Preschool-age children have the highest percentage rate of anemia in their population coming in at 47.4%.
 However, non-pregnant women have the highest prevalence overall with approximately 468.4 million women in the world that are suffering from anemia (3).